thiendsu2303/iValueWeb/README.md

-# Ivalue Website
+# iValue Website
-This is the Ivalue Website created by HCMUS Group
+This is the iValue Website created by HCMUS Group

 ## Members
 * Tran Tuan Viet - HCMUS